Skip to main content Skip to footer

 header tells Wijmo what header text to use to label this column.

 binding tells Wijmo which property of each data object it should bind to this column.
-We've intentionally set it up so our column headings don't completely match names of the properties in our data objects: for instance, our Quantity column is being bound to the itemCount data property.
+We've intentionally set it up so our column headings don't completely match the names of the properties in our data objects.
+For instance, our Quantity column is being bound to the itemCount data property.

 We chose to do this because it's extremely common to receive data from an API or back-end system containing data with labels that don't make a lot of sense.
-Thanks to Wijmo giving you the ability to add custom column bindings, you won't need to do a ton of data-preprocessing before handing your data off to Wijmo.
-Just tell Wijmo what to expect, and it'll do all of the heavy lifting.
+Thanks to Wijmo allowing you to add custom column bindings, you won't need to do a ton of data-preprocessing before handing your data off to Wijmo.
+Just tell Wijmo what to expect, and it'll do all the heavy lifting.

-For a full look at FlexGrid's capabilities, see FlexGrid 101.
+For a complete look at FlexGrid's capabilities, see FlexGrid 101.

 Let's finish up with a look at our final dashboard app component: